 Guy Finley once said: “Freedom is not overcoming what stands in our way but it is understanding that what is in our way was part of the way.”
 Oh!
 How right!
-It is not easy to understand that the bad things that happen to us are part of our journey.
+It is not easy to understand the bad things that happen to us are part of our journey.
 We tend to forget them while making peace with them.
 Furthermore, we try to flee from them, act like nothing happened; but they did happen.
 We were hurt, judged, condemned, and “crucified” on the life’s cross.
 Days passed, months passed, we regained strength, rose up like eagles; but we can neither run from the past nor forget those bad experiences.
 Even when we do, we sometimes find ourselves reliving them through people, a similar situation or even during a healing process.

-June 29th of last year was a normal day.
-Summer was just starting and I was still drafting my online business.
+June 29th of 2015 was a normal day.
+Summer was just starting and I was working on my online business.
 The sun was hot and it was a perfect day to wear a sundress.
 School vacation was in its beginning and so was what I wanted to do including working three jobs to get the money I needed to launch my online store.
 Later that day around 5pm an incident occurred, the police arrested me with a charge of “unauthorized taking or transfer.”
 I remember the police officer checking my bag.
 Fellow Burundians were passing by, but none of them got the audacity or even the compassion to ask what was going on but they did spread the word as fast as they can (“Bad news don’t take stairs, they use elevators.”)
 I felt alone, scared with the officer going over every little thing I had in my Aldo bag.
 She did ask me if I have family I can call to meet us at the police station.
 I remember telling her that I had no one.
 I could have told her: “Yes, everyone you see staring at me, knows me in the Burundian community but they are strangers for the day”.
 Instead I told her that when I get a chance at the police station, I will have to call my lawyer Anna Welch.
 Anna is family to me since my first month here in Maine.
 I don’t remember any day or any time I’ve reached out to her for help and she wouldn’t reach back.
 She plays a big role into the woman I am becoming.

 I sat behind the officer’s car.
 She drove to the police station and left me there.
 Two nice male officers received me.
 They ran both my background check and my immigration check.
 Fifteen minutes later, they took my fingerprints and told me they were building a case, that my lawyer would need to follow up and then I was released.
 They gave me back my bag and opened the door.
 I walked through the door, broken, hurt but somehow happy that I wouldn’t fight this alone, I knew Anna would stand by me.
 I emailed her and she came to my rescue.
 In fact, she got me an attorney at the Cumberland legal aid clinic.
 My case was ended in September(almost three months later).